dario2994/pol2dom/README.md

 - `problems`: This is a list of problems.
 A problem is a dictionary with the following keys:
   - `name` (mandatory): Short-name, in polygon, of the problem.
 This is used as identifier of the problem (denoted above as `problem_name`).
   - `polygon_id`: The problem id in polygon.
 Can be found in the right-side menu after opening the problem in polygon.
 It is necessary to download the polygon package.
-  - `label`: The label used to identify the problem in the DOMjudge scoreboard (usually it is an uppercase letter).
+  - `label`: The label -- usually an uppercase letter -- used to identify the problem in the DOMjudge scoreboard.
 Problems will be appear in DOMjudge sorted according to this label.
   - `color`: Color of the problem in DOMjudge.
   - `author`: The author of the problem.
 Used in the pdf of the solutions.
   - `preparation`: The person who prepared the problems.
 Used in the pdf of the solutions.
   - `override_time_limit`: Value (in seconds) of the time limit of the problem in DOMjudge.
 If this is present the value set in polygon is ignored.
   - `override_memory_limit`: Value (in MiB) of the memory limit of the problem in DOMjudge.
 If this is present the value set in polygon is ignored.

 Some more keys are added (and managed) by `p2d` for caching purposes.
-Namely each problem will also contains the additional keys: `polygon_version`, `domjudge_local_version`, `domjudge_server_version`.
+Namely each problem will also contain the additional keys: `polygon_version`, `domjudge_local_version`, `domjudge_server_version`.
-These additional keys are managed by `p2d` and should not be touched by the user.
+These additional keys are managed by `p2d` and should not be created or modified by the user.
 In order to clear entirely the keys related to caching, use the flag `--clear-dir` (which will also clear the directory of the contest).

 Moreover, each problem (after being uploaded for the first time on DOMjudge) is assigned a `domjudge_id` (which corresponds to the external ID of the problem in DOMjudge).
 In order to clear the DOMjudge IDs, use the flag `--clear-domjudge-ids`.